emefff/Filling-Simulation-of-Real-Cast-Parts-in-OpenFOAM/README.md

 -) mesh geometries are simple, mostly hex meshes are used.

--) Mesh geometries do follow the part accurately.
+-) Meshes do not follow the part accurately.
 'Minecrafty' look of meshes

 -) implementations of turbulence models are somewhat questionable

 -) mostly wall functions are used to resolve the boundary layer region

 -) the package I used projects results onto the geometry.
-I makes the results look nicer, but does not improve results.
+I makes the results look nicer, but it does not improve accuracy.

 Due to them being commercial packages they are: